ynysjtu/ynysjtu.github.io/_pages/about.md

 **Nanyang Ye**, Linhao Dong, Xiaoming Tao, Ning Ge.
 Efficient Multi-Cell Clustering for Coordinated Multi-Point Transmission with Blossom Tree Algorithm. *IEEE Vehicular Technology Conference 2015 (VTC 2015)*.pp.
 1-4.

+(A lot of the codes can be found on the papers with codes website).

 # Recruitment
 ------